uclasystem/DRust/README.md

   Link layer: InfiniBand
 ```

-### 1.3 Installing Rust with rustup
+### 1.3 Installing Rust with `rustup`

-DRust is tested with `cargo 1.71.0-nightly`.
-On each server, install rustc and cargo with the following instructions.
+DRust-DSM requires a specific version of the Rust toolchain.
+Here's how to install it on each server:

 ```bash
 sudo apt remove cargo rustc